pierrotsmnrd/pierrotsmnrd/README.md

 ### Hi there, I'm Pierre-Olivier 👋

-- 🤓 I am DevOps Data Engineer.
+- 🤓 I am a Data Engineer.

 - 💬 Tell me about what you want to achieve, and I'll help you manage the data to reach your goal.